-Who was Libya’s Saif al-Islam Gaddafi?
+Who was Saif al-Islam Gaddafi, the man once seen as Libya’s next leader?

 - list 3 of 3Moscow confirms Russian forces helped repel ISIL attack on Niger airport

-Figures close to him, including his political adviser, Abdullah Othman, and his lawyer, Khaled el-Zaydi, confirmed his death on Tuesday, although the exact circumstances are still unclear.
+Figures close to him, including his political adviser, Abdullah Othman, and his lawyer, Khaled el-Zaydi, confirmed his death on Tuesday.
+A statement from his political team said he was assassinated by “four masked men” who broke into his house in Zintan.

 Saif al-Islam had been seen by many before the 2011 uprising as his father’s heir-apparent and the second-most powerful man in Libya.